ckunakdot/Control4-HomeKit-Controller/README.md

 - The ecobee publishes its thermostat, motion sensor and occupancy sensor on one accessory, so all three child drivers share the same Accessory AID and are told apart by Sensor Type.
 - Lutron processors only publish the loads that have been shared to HomeKit.
 If a load is missing from Show Accessories, share it in the Lutron app first.
 (RA3 Only Caseta shows all)
 - Lutron accessory IDs are very large numbers rather than the small ones most accessories use.
 This is handled, and is worth knowing only because the `aid` you copy from Show Accessories will be long.
+- The original Bond Bridge behaves like the Bond Bridge Pro: one accessory per device it controls, matched to homekit-shade or homekit-fan-Nspeed.
+- Rachio exposes each zone as its own Valve accessory, with a separate Irrigation System accessory for the controller itself.
+Add one timer-sprinkler per zone and set its Accessory AID to that zone; the system accessory is woken automatically when a zone runs.
+A HomeKit valve reports and accepts its on/off state as a number rather than a true/false, which the driver handles — worth knowing only if you write to one yourself.
+- The Aqara FP2 publishes each presence zone you draw in the Aqara app as its own occupancy service, carrying that zone's name.
+Add one homekit-contact per zone and pick the zone in its Zone property; use homekit-sensor for the FP2's ambient-light reading, including its Dark/Bright threshold events.
+- The TP-Link Kasa EP25 presents as an Outlet.
+Control it on/off through homekit-light, or through timer-relay when you want a timed run.
 - Homebridge is useful for testing.
 Its plugins can present almost any accessory type, and its pairing can be reset from the Homebridge UI without touching real hardware, which makes it a safe way to try a child driver before pointing it at something real.
 - A Homebridge virtual thermostat is a Heater/Cooler rather than a Thermostat.
 Both are supported, but they behave differently: see the homekit-thermostat section.